Former FBI director James Comey indicted on two criminal charges

 They've put together a list based on the challenges of the modern world as well as what they describe as the classic evergreen rules.

 Adam Baidawi is British GQ's head of editorial content and the publication's deputy global editorial director.
+My colleague James Menendez asked him whether his team had had fun compiling the list.

-We always do and these sorts of things tend to lead to great big and sprawling arguments, something we take very, very seriously.
+We always do.
+And these sorts of things tend to lead to great big and sprawling arguments.

 But I think we've come together to produce something that really captures and bottles up modern life quite well.

+How did you come up with it?
+Did you just pool all your ideas?
 Listen, we have an incredibly talented global team.

-But I don't think the people who cultivated those rules could imagine that here in 2025 we have to ask people not to film videos in 4K at the gym, or that would be combating all these mass-produced single-use electric vaping machines.
+But I don't think the people who cultivated those rules could imagine that you know, here in 2025 we have to ask people not to film videos in 4K at the gym, or that would be combating all these mass-produced single-use electric vaping machines.

 So, you know,

-it's a very different world and as such, you need to have very very different and updated rules.
+it's a very different world, and as such, you need to have very different and updated rules.
+Yes, I mean, and that's so true.

 The sort of notions around our personal space have changed so much.

-And I thought I mean that that to me struck me as a little bit rude.
+you don't really know.
+And I thought, I mean, that to me struck me as a little bit rude.

-It's quite unsettling isn't it?
+It's quite unsettling, isn't it?

+It kind of reminds me of when you're speaking to someone who keeps their sunglasses on.
 I'm like, okay, I know ostensibly you're looking at me, but are you really?
+Are you really listening to me?

 You know, it's quite unsettling.
+This one, number six.

 Now, this is about, you know,